Operation Larchwood 4: Aftermath

 5 SAS operators had been wounded whilst 5 insurgents were dead and another 2 captured and 1 civilian was killed with 4 more wounded.
 The SAS operators wounds were not serious and they didn't stay out of duty long, the operation took place not long before B squadron was due to return home to the UK, its commanding officer was decorated for the tour, Captain Ewan was awarded a medal and many members of the squadron who took part in the raid were decorated.
 American commanders were thrilled with the outcome of the raid and it vindicated the idea of using the SAS against the same targets as Delta Force.

-U.S. Major-General Rick Lynch claimed that JSOC units (including the SAS) launched about five operations in the preceding weeks before Larchwood 4, killing 31 foreign fighters (90% of them were suicide bombers), which degraded AQI's capability to mount retaliatory attacks in the months following the operation.
+U.S. Major General Rick Lynch claimed that JSOC units (including the SAS) launched about five operations in the preceding weeks before Larchwood 4, killing 31 foreign fighters (90% of them were suicide bombers), which degraded AQI's capability to mount retaliatory attacks in the months following the operation.

 Intelligence

-The intelligence collected by the SAS was examined by JSOC and NSA experts, they found fresh videos and pictures of Zarqawi giving political messages and posing with his followers, at the time, the only photos and videos of him were outdated.
-Nine days after the raid, Zarqawi released a propaganda video under the logo of the MSC, the same video that the SAS captured, albeit edited, the video's contents were, in summary, promoting Islamist terrorism, the US countered the video with the same video's bloopers etc. resulting in the video having less of an effect on its target audience.
+The intelligence collected by the SAS was examined by JSOC and NSA experts.
+They discovered videos and pictures of Zarqawi giving political messages and posing with his follower.
+At the time, the only photos and videos of Zarqawi were outdated.
+Nine days after the raid, Zarqawi released a propaganda video under the logo of the MSC, the same video that the SAS captured, albeit edited, the video's contents were, in summary, promoting Islamist terrorism.

+The US countered the video with the same video's bloopers etc. resulting in the video having less of an effect on its target audience.

 The Al Qaeda insurgents captured in the operation were taken to JSOC's Temporary Screening Facility in Balad and were interrogated for further intelligence.
-It turned out that the second suspected insurgent captured was more important than Abu Atiya, the author Mark Bowden assigned him the pseudonym "Abu Haydr", he was "Admin Emir" for AQI's Abu Ghraib cell and around May 20, was tricked into revealing that he was close to Al-Zarqawi's religious adviser whom he named as Sheikh abu abdur Rahman, who had first come to the U.S. intelligence agency attention 2 years before.
+It turned out that the second suspected insurgent captured was more important than Abu Atiya, the author Mark Bowden assigned him the pseudonym "Abu Haydr", he was "Admin Emir" for AQI's Abu Ghraib cell and around 20 May, was tricked into revealing that he was close to Al-Zarqawi's religious adviser whom he named as Sheikh abu abdur Rahman, who had first come to the U.S. intelligence agency attention 2 years before.

 Subsequent intelligence suggested that on the night of the operation Abu Musab Al-Zarqawi was in another building not far away.

 Death of Al-Zarqawi

-On June 7, 2006, SAS operators from Task force 145 marked the Sheikh's location in Baghdad, he then drove to a remote farmhouse in the village of Hibhib a village outside Baquba north of Baghdad, he under surveillance by U.S. Predator Drone, where a man matching Zarqawi's description greeted him.
+On 7 June 2006, SAS operators from Task force 145 marked the Sheikh's location in Baghdad, he then drove to a remote farmhouse in the village of Hibhib a village outside Baquba north of Baghdad, he under surveillance by U.S. Predator Drone, where a man matching Zarqawi's description greeted him.
 Two F-16 dropped 500lbs bombs on the house killing all the occupants.
 American troops recovered Zarqawi body.